usnistgov/HTGS/README.md

 applications to work within memory limits.

-Approach {#approach}
+Approach
 =======
 The intent of the hybrid task graph scheduler (HTGS) API is to transform an algorithm into a hybrid TaskGraph, which is used to fully utilize a high performance compute system (multi-core CPUs, multiple accelerators, and multiple disks).
 The elements of the hybrid TaskGraph are created using an object-oriented approach where the components within the TaskGraph are interfaces that are used to implement depedencies, memory rules, decomposition rules, and computational functions.
 Connecting these components with data edges formulates the TaskGraph.
 Speciality ITask objects can also be defined to expand the API to enable new types of computation on hybrid systems; for example, the HTGS API defines an ICudaTask for NVIDIA CUDA GPUs.

 The hybrid TaskGraph is a technique inspired by past research where an algorithm is represented as a hybrid pipeline